dijarv/pgo/README.md

-# pgo
+# PGO
-This is an example of ha postgres cluster with connection pooling using certificates.
-This is enabled through PGO
+This repository contains examples for deploying PGO, the Postgres Operator from Crunchy Data.
+In this example we have a HA Postgres deployment using certificates for auth as well as pgbouncer for connection pooling